esthercsoke/Project-Daisy/README.md

 ### Functionality/ Features

-The features of the website are aimed to provide a place for users to safetly interact with one another
+The features of the website are aimed to provide a place for users to safetly interact with one another.

 <b> Forums </b>
-  * Creation and commenting on forums .
-  * Contains a full selection of forum categories that include:
+  * Contains a full selection of forum categories to post on that include:
     * Forums by programming language.
     * Career progression/work advice.
     * Getting to know/'Introduce Yourself' forum.
+  * Creation of posts and comments on forums.
+  * Display preferred pronouns under user info.

 <b>Blogs</b>
   * Writing and submiting a blog to be made public.